awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-tags.md

 + DNS zones
 + Load balancers

-**Note**
+**Important**
-Snapshots inherit tags from the source resource\.
-A Lightsail resource created from a snapshot will have the same tags that were present on the source resource when the snapshot was created\.
+Snapshots created using the Lightsail console automatically inherit tags from the source resource\.
+A Lightsail resource created from that snapshot will have the same tags that were present on the source resource when the snapshot was created\.

-The following resources can be tagged using the [Lightsail API operations](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/Welcome.html), or the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/reference/lightsail/) \(AWS CLI\) or SDKs:
+The following resources can be tagged using the [Lightsail API](https://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/API_TagResource.html), [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/reference/lightsail/tag-resource.html), or SDKs:
 + Database snapshots
 + Databases
 + Disk snapshots